Par 70, 6,275 yards

 As a big fan of clifftop golf, I was very much looking forward to finally playing at The Glen Golf Club.
 It had long been on my radar, and even in a 3-club wind I loved every minute.
 This is a course where the emphasis is on playability, views, fun and variety, and in each of those departments it scores very highly indeed.
-Right in the heart of Scotland's Golf Coast, this is one of its most entertaining and enjoyable stars.
+Right in the heart of Scotland's Golf Coast and one of the best golf courses in East Lothian, this is one of its most entertaining and enjoyable stars.

 Get the Golf Monthly Newsletter

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.